Natural Homemade Pesticides: Recipes & Tips

 1/2 tsp yeast

-• Mix ingredients together and put in an old margarine container, cover with lid and set container out in the hot sun for a day.
-The next day, remove lid and set in garden where the beetles have been spotted (use a shallow container).
+- Mix ingredients together and put in an old margarine container, cover with lid and set out in the sun for a day.
+When ready, remove lid and set in garden where the beetles have been spotted (select a shallow container).

-• Chop leaves then cover with hot water.
-Seal container and leave 24 hours in a sunny window.
-Strain then use.
+- Chop then cover with 2 cups hot water.
+Seal container and set aside for 24 hours in a sunny window.
+Strain.

-• Potato leaves are poisonous, take care when preparing and handling.
-Do not use on food bearing plants.
+- These are poisonous, take care when preparing and handling.
+Do not use on food bearing varieties.

 1 TBS Neem soap (shavings)

-• Add soap to water then let sit for an hour.
-Shake bottle then use.
+- Add to 1 liter water then let sit for an hour.
+Shake then it’s ready.

 3 parts oil per 100 parts water